• Skip to primary navigation

 The red, jewel-like capsule (called an aril) that encloses the pomegranate seed provides vitamins B6, C, and potassium.

-Not only do I love how nutritious these seeds are, but I also love how they explode with flavor in every forkful.
+Not only do I love how nutritious the seeds are, but I also love how they explode with flavor in every forkful.

 Because goat’s milk is closer in comparison to human milk than that of a cow, some people with low tolerance to cow’s milk can tolerate goat’s milk.
 Read more about goat cheese here.

-If you’re concerned about nuts manufactured on shared equipment with gluten containing products, check out Nuts.com (affiliate link) that prominently labels which products of theirs are certified gluten-free.
+Tip: If you’re concerned about nuts manufactured on shared equipment with gluten containing products, check out Nuts.com that prominently labels which products of theirs are certified gluten-free.

 autumn-salad-2